Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part2.md

 }
 ```

-This how encoding happens.
+This is how encoding happens.
 The larger the CDF range a symbol occupies (that is, the higher its probability), the less we narrow our **low** and **high** range, which is why compression occurs.

 ## Decoding